-- Travel lightly and quietly.
-CO groups are large; yield the right of way to other parties if possible by stepping off the path. - Travel at least 6 feet from any steep precipice when possible. - If lightning comes within five miles (25 seconds flash to sound) of the group, get out of high areas, spread out the group (electricity spreads by ground current), and crouch or sit on insulating material without touching the ground or your head with your hands.
+• Travel lightly and quietly.
+CO groups are large; yield the right of way to other parties if possible by stepping off the path.

+• Travel at least 6 feet from any steep precipice when possible.

+• If lightning comes within five miles (25 seconds flash to sound) of the group, get out of high areas, spread out the group (electricity spreads by ground current), and crouch or sit with your feet together on insulating material without touching the ground or your head with your hands.
+If a vehicle or building is nearby, get inside to shelter.